 This lesson/sermon from the Old Testament book of Daniel, chapter 6 as an audio file provides some insights and parallels I've spotted between the famous story of Daniel in the lion's den and some of the events in the passion of Jesus Christ in the New Testament.
 My speaking got off to a rocky start.
 An … Continue reading A few observations from Daniel 6 (audio lesson/sermon link)

 It's been a long time since I've written for this site.
-That should change this summer.
+That should change in 2018.
 Stay tuned.

 The judge/prophet of ancient Israel shows us the Old Testament "high places" could be used for authentic worship before they became so corrupted by generations of pagan worship that they became synonymous with evil.